-After landing at Ben Gourion Airport, begin your trip with a minimum of 3 nights in the beachy and free-spirited city of Tel Aviv.
-Book an Airbnb close to Gordon-Frishman beach, or stay steps from the sand at my personal choice of hotel, Sheraton Tel Aviv.
+After landing at Ben Gurion Airport, begin your trip with a minimum of 3 nights in the beachy and free-spirited city of Tel Aviv.
+Book a room just steps from the beach at Sheraton Tel Aviv, or The Jaffa for a luxurious stay.
 Tel Aviv is the liveliest city in all of Israel, with plenty to do, see, and eat.
 Here are some of the highlights you shouldn’t miss:

 - Visit Carmel Market (Shuk Ha’Carmel) for an authentic Israeli open-air market where you can eat street food and shop for souvenirs.

 - Wander the picturesque old town of Jaffa.
 Browse the Jaffa flea market during the day, or take a walk by the port and through the streets in the evening when everything is beautifully lit up.
 Whatever you do, be sure to make a stop to taste the best hummus in the world at Abu Hassan.

 - Experience Tel Aviv nightlife as you stroll down the streets of Rothschild and Allenby.

 - Explore the artsy and hipster neighborhood of Florentine, where coffee shops and restaurants are plenty.

 - Eat the best Falafel or Shawarma at Hakosem.

 - Soak in the sun, have a hookah or cocktail, and swim in the ocean at the beach.